-A Bad DJ will be remembered... by everyone
+A bad Wedding DJ will always be remembered... by everyone

-There are real risks when using friends, amateurs, in-experienced or part-time DJs to entertain on a day as important as your special event; they can often use low-end or unreliable equipment; not have adequate back-up gear on hand in case something goes wrong; or they may just lack the needed experience or specialized skills, which can result in an embarrassing or disastrous event outcome.
-Regardless of the DJ you are considering always verify their experience and capabilities!
+There are real risks when using friends, in-experienced or unlicensed DJs to perform on such an important day.
+They may save you money but in return they may also have low-end or unreliable equipment; no back-up gear on hand in case something goes wrong; or they may just lack the needed experience or specialized skills, which can result in an embarrassing or disastrous event outcome.
+Regardless of the DJ you are considering always verify their experience and read their on-line reviews!

 If Craig's List or similar outlets are your primary source for finding a DJ, please be very cautious!
 They are great resources for many things and are also filled with ton's of offers for cheap DJs.
 In fact, adds on these sites are free and the credentials of the advertiser are not verified, so anyone can proclaim themselves a "Pro-DJ."
 The real proof will be seen in their reviews and from the references from recent events that you contact.